 What will happen if I refuse to wear a face covering?

-Face coverings are required while in university buildings or attending university events.
-You should speak with your course instructors about taking your course online if you do not want to wear a face covering.
-Refusing to wear a face covering when in university buildings may result in referral to the Dean of Students.
+You should speak with your advisor about taking your course online if you do not want to wear a face covering.
+Refusing to wear a face covering when inside classrooms, laboratories, or studios may result in referral to the Dean of Students.

 My home does not have reliable internet.
 How can I take online classes?